-Because of limited FPGA resources, the capture buffer was given a secondary purpose of storing the software programmable data stream: data corresponding to a maximum of 4096 half bunch-crossings may be loaded by software, triggered and transmitted as though it were real data.
+Because of limited FPGA resources, the capture buffer was given a secondary purpose of storing a software programmable data stream: data corresponding to a maximum of 4096 half bunch-crossings may be loaded by software, triggered and transmitted as though it were real data.
 Clearly the two uses of the buffer are mutually exclusive, the usage being determined by software settings.

 A third high data-volume path exists for the purpose of capturing data from one of the optical receivers.
 Although not required for normal use, the inclusion of the optical receiver allowed testing of the optical links without the necessity of developing additional hardware (see section 3.3.4).
 When not in use, the DCM is deactivated, thereby disabling all of the logic in the optical receiver block.
-When in use, the data and control lines are first registered and the data subsequently written into a FIFO by the TLK data-valid strobe, thereby automatically stripping the control and error codes from the data stream.
+When in use, the data and control lines are first registered and the data subsequently written into a FIFO by the TLK2501 data-valid strobe, thereby automatically iiThe use of a software trigger is only for the purposes of testing as the software, USB and control buses are asynchronous with respect to the TTC clock and the RCT.

+stripping the control and error codes from the data stream.
 The optical receiver path is then multiplexed with the RCT capture readout path and the data read into the high data-volume USB FIFO.
 The optical receiver system lacks a feedback mechanism and, as such, care must be taken to limit the size of the packet to be captured to less than the FIFO depth (256 elements).
 This is trivial, as the receiver system is only used in controlled tests where the software has control over both what is being sent and received.